Alpine, CA Neighborhood Guide

 Japatul or Japatul Valley

 Japatul is considered Alpine, but outside of Alpine.
 Tavern Road traveling south turns into Japatul Road and then continues eastward and hooks back up to the 8 Freeway at the Descanso exit.
 This can add 10 to 20 minutes to your commute time however many of the residents think the peace and views are well worth that extra time.
+Find out what it's really like to live in Japatul.

 Illahee Estates